Alex is a Civil Engineering Technology student who has personal finance and frugal living down to a science.

 With this option, it is important to keep track of which numbers you have deposited to make sure each week you are depositing a new amount and getting closer to your goal of all 52!
 I did this by creating a list on my phone and checking off whichever amount I deposit each week.
 Feel free to do this in whatever way you feel best, be it a note book or on your calendar, I just found that using my phone is what worked best for me!

 I am a firm believer in this plan!
-I have been following this plan for nearly half a year now.
-I started saving in October of 2017, and to date (February 2018) I currently have $842 in my savings account, with the help of some extra money I was lucky enough to have come into.
-However, the vast majority of the funds in this account come directly from following the plan I have just explained to all of you, my lovely readers!
+In just half a year now I was able to save $842 in my savings account, with the help of some extra money I was lucky enough to have come into.
+However, the vast majority of the funds in this account come directly from following the plan I have just explained to all of you.
 Regardless of which plan you pick, if you can stick with it you will undoubtedly reach your goal of over $1000 in a year!
 I believe in all of you.
 Happy Saving!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.